wldyd920/Epsilon-Dropout/README.md

 2023/04/20
 Dividing training set into train and validation set restricts the number of data being trained.
+Using mask on validation interrupts the regularization of Dropout.

 Thank you.